List of Agents of S.H.I.E.L.D. characters: Jemma Simmons

 Jemma Anne Simmons (portrayed by Elizabeth Henstridge) is brought on to Coulson's team as a life sciences (both human and alien) specialist, and has a close bond with Agent Fitz, the two having graduated from the S.H.I.E.L.D. academy together.
 She grows to mistrust all things alien and superhuman, but shows her loyalty to Coulson despite this when they are faced with the rival S.H.I.E.L.D. faction.
 Following the fight against the Inhumans, Simmons is absorbed by the Kree monolith, a portal to the alien planet Maveth.
 There, she falls in love with Will Daniels, who sacrifices himself so she can return to Earth.
 Simmons eventually moves on from Daniels and begins a relationship with Fitz and eventually marries him.
-After Fitz is killed, Simmons partook in the mission to find the preserved body that Enoch had.
-They temporarily reunited before the Chronicoms kidnapped them to force them to figure out time travel so they can save their home planet.
-However, Enoch rescues them and helps them save their friends before building a time machine to help them stop the Chronicoms from changing history.
+After Fitz is killed, Simmons joins the mission to find the preserved body that Enoch had.
+They temporarily reunite until the Chronicoms kidnap them to force them to figure out time travel so they can save their home planet.
+However, Enoch rescues them and helps them save their friends and builds a time machine to help them stop the Chronicoms from changing history.
 Following the mission's success, Fitz and Simmons retire from S.H.I.E.L.D. to raise their daughter, Alya.